Deciding on your career path takes time, research and planning - it’s never too early to start.

 Pursue the things you’re curious about.
 It doesn’t have to be the job you do for the rest of your life.
 Sometimes it’s better to leave yourself open to opportunities by taking small steps.
-As a starting point, see planning your career.
+As a starting point, see Career Choices.

 Career Compass can help with your career dilemmas and signpost you to information and advice that can support you.

 If you're unsure about your choice of degree or university, you may want to consider changing or leaving your course.